 Omission of the repo deal in 1998

-The audit workpapers referred to a repo deal which had not been properly recorded on the system.
+The audit workpapers referred to a repo deal which had not been properly recorded when the company restated their 1998 financial statements as a result of changing their accounting policy over repo stocks.
 As a result $5.3m was shown as realised in cash when in reality MGL still had the price risk.
 KPMG did not consider this was a deliberate error.
-[David Tregar – have KPMG misunderstood]

 Admin expenses

 MGL pays bonuses to senior management via an offshore trust.
-Payments are made to the trust which then ‘lends’ the directors money at commercial rates.
+Payments are made to the trust which then ‘lends’ the employees and directors money at commercial rates.
 The company has deducted payments made into the trust on their CT return.
 This is currently an open item with the Inland Revenue.

 The provision for bonuses at 30 September 1999 was $7.2 million.
 KPMG pointed out that MGL have tended not to provide accurately for management bonuses in the past.